awsdocs/amazon-opensearch-service-developer-guide/doc_source/data-streams.md

 ### Step 1: Create an index template<a name="data-streams-example-1"></a>

-To create a data stream, you first need to create an index template that configures a set of indices as a data stream\.
+To create a data stream, you first need to create an index template that configures a set of indexes as a data stream\.
 The `data_stream` object indicates that it’s a data stream and not a regular index template\.
 The index pattern matches with the name of the data stream:

 ```
 PUT _index_template/logs-template